 See the links below to purchase from reputable terrarium plant shops and marketplaces (may include affiliate links).

 String of Nickels Care & Growth

-The string of nickles is used to periodic dappled sunlight coming through the tree canopy.
-It can handle brief stints of direct sunlight through the day, but growing it in a bright spot with lots of indirect light is best.
+The String of Nickles is used to periodic dappled sunlight coming through the tree canopy.
+It can handle brief stints of direct sunlight throughout the day, but growing it in a bright spot with lots of indirect light is best.

 That being said, it’s still a tropical plant and enjoy consistent light moisture, so it’ll do just fine in a terrarium environment as long as it’s mounted appropriately or is planted in a substrate with excellent drainage.

 As a natural epiphyte, Dischidia nummularia is used to having lots of airflow and minimal moisture around its roots.
 If you’re going to plant this species in a substrate, you’ll need to recreate those qualities as best you can.